shopware/developer-documentation-vitepress/demo/apps/cart/index.md

 The appearance of the cart can be changed in multiple ways.

-With Template Extensions, you can extend or override the cart look of our default storefront.
+With [template extensions](https://developer.shopware.com/docs/guides/plugins/plugins/storefront/customize-templates), you can extend or override the cart look of our default storefront.
 However, remember that the template extension will only be available for merchants that use our default storefront.
-Some merchants who build their projects upon Custom Frontends will not be able to benefit from your extension.
+Some merchants who build their projects upon custom frontends will not be able to benefit from your extension.